 - TECT's social media channels, including but not limited to Facebook, Instagram, and LinkedIn, are not permitted to be used by anyone (candidates or members of the public) for electioneering or campaigning. - TECT's social media channels are constantly monitored, and any campaign related or electioneering content will be removed immediately. - Any post positive or negative made by any individual specifically relating to their own - or someone else's - nomination, intention to run for TECT, or election campaign, will be removed immediately. - Candidates cannot comment on TECT's social media posts encouraging people to like or follow their own social media accounts or any other electioneering tool.
-Any posts that do this will be removed immediately. - TECT's social media pages will unlike all candidate pages. - Candidates must not link their own social media pages and social media channels (if they are used for campaigning purposes) to the TECT's social media channels. - Candidates cannot rate, review, check in or tag TECT's social media channels.
-Any occurrence of this will be reported to Facebook immediately. - TECT's social media channels' pages will remain neutral. - TECT will promote elections and the importance of voting but will not associate these posts with any candidates.
+Any posts that do this will be removed immediately. - TECT's social media pages/channels will not like or follow any candidate pages/channels. - Candidates must not link their own social media pages and social media channels (if they are used for campaigning purposes) to the TECT's social media channels. - Candidates cannot rate, review, check in or tag TECT's social media channels.
+Any occurrence of this will be reported to Facebook immediately. - TECT's social media channels/pages will remain neutral. - TECT's social media channels/pages will promote elections and the importance of voting but will not associate these posts with any candidates.